 “In the midst of every crisis, lies a great opportunity.” – Albert Einstein

-Before the worldwide spread of COVID_19, many scholars and professionals were concerned about mass tourism-related issues: high-level tourism intensity, public services and space congestion, gentrification, pollution, etc. Sustainability has been one of the most utilized words among policymakers, site managers, and other stakeholders.
-One of the key items on their agendas was mitigating risks, but they could not foresee that this virus was to put the capacity of recovering to the test.
+Before the worldwide spread of COVID-19, many scholars and professionals were concerned about mass tourism-related issues: high-level tourism intensity, public services and space congestion, gentrification, pollution, etc. Sustainability has been one of the most utilized words among policymakers, site managers, and other stakeholders.
+One of the key items on their agendas was mitigating risks, but they could not foresee that this virus was to put the capacity to recover to the test.
 The Novel Coronavirus caused the world to come to a standstill.
 One of the sectors that suffered the consequences most was tourism and hospitality.
-While the world is under lockdown, 100% of tourism destinations have adopted COVID-19 related health restrictions (World Tourism Organisation 2020).
+While the world is under lockdown, 100% of tourism destinations have adopted COVID-19-related health restrictions (World Tourism Organisation 2020).
 Once-packed tourist destinations have emptied in recent weeks.
 Bustling historic city centres have fallen silent.
 Places that visitors saw as authentic representations of local cultures have exposed themselves as deserted, museumised sites.

 While doctors fight to save lives and politicians strive to hold their countries’ economies together, it seems that the world has been irreversibly changing.
-A lot of lives were lost due to the virus and many of those that recovered from the disease continue to have health concerns.
-Many people had to give up their jobs and businesses and those who continue to work are still concerned about the future of their health and their financial conditions.
+A lot of lives were lost due to the virus, and many of those that recovered from the disease continue to have health concerns.
+Many people have to give up their jobs and businesses, and those who continue to work are still concerned about the future of their health and their financial conditions.

 To make sure that all safety-related recommendations are followed, governments will have to lift restrictions gradually.
 The question everybody seeks to answer is: Will the world go back to what it was before?
 How will life change?
 What will be the habits that we inherit from “the isolation era”?
 Can we transform possible threats into opportunities?